 The early cans were clumsy things – large and extremely heavy.
 The food was heated in the sealed can, which was then opened slightly and re-sealed with solder.
 Canned food was adopted enthusiastically by the British admiralty as a preferred alternative to salted foods on sea voyages.

 Although the food canning process worked, the mechanism was not well understood.
-Until Louis Pasteur pioneered the process of sterilisation in the 1860s, no-one realised that it was important that the contents of the cans reached a certain temperature to kill bacteria.
+Until Louis Pasteur pioneered the process of sterilisation in the 1860s, no one realised that it was important that the contents of the cans reached a certain temperature to kill bacteria.
 It was thought that simply sealing the food away from air was sufficient.
-This led to a scandal in the 1850s when many batches of badly prepared canned meat was found to be putrid.
+This led to a scandal in the 1850s when many batches of badly prepared canned meat were found to be putrid.

-In Australia, the first food canning works was opened in 1946, but was a commercial failure.
+In Australia, the first food canning works opened in 1846 but was a commercial failure.
 Subsequent ventures were more successful, with the industry hitting its stride in the 1860s.